 The cost of revenues (exclusive of depreciation and amortization) represents the direct costs required to perform revenue generating transactions.
-The costs included within cost of revenues (exclusive of depreciation and amortization) are inventory and related costs associated with the sale of our fully integrated kiosks, electronic gaming machines and system sale, check cashing warranties, field service, and network operations personnel.
+The costs included within cost of revenues (exclusive of depreciation and amortization) are comprised primarily of inventory and related costs associated with the sale of our financial access and loyalty kiosks and software, electronic gaming machines and system sale, check cashing warranties, field service, and network operations personnel.